 Carabiner: You’ll need at least one locking carabiner for your belay device.
 It’s always a good idea to have a couple of these handy in case you need to anchor in as well.

 Belay Device: Lastly, you are going to need a belay device.
 There are tons of belay devices on the market, and they are all good!
 The two most conventional and widely used belay devices are the ATC and the GriGri.
 At Sportrock we will first test you on an ATC to make sure you are a capable belayer.

 Black Diamond makes the traditional ATC, but most climbing companies have their own version for around $25.
 An ATC is a non-auto-locking belay device.
 This means that if you let go of the break line, the rope will not catch, and the climber will fall.
 But ATCs are also probably the cheapest, most widely used option for belaying.

-GriGris, on the other hand, are what are called semi-auto locking belay devices.
+GriGris, on the other hand, are what are called assisted breaking devices belay devices.
 This means that if you let go of the break line, the device will catch and hold.
 But GriGris and other similar devices can cost upwards of $100 each.

 We suggest beginning with an ATC as it is an awesome learning tool (and an essential part of a climber’s tool kit) and graduating up to a GriGri when you are ready to invest in climbing as a long-term hobby.

 Tying Into a Climbing Harness Using a Figure 8 Knot